kralverde/ravencoin-stratum-proxy/README.md

 ## How To:

-First, install python (https://www.python.org/downloads/) and git (https://git-scm.com/downloads).
+First, install python (https://www.python.org/downloads/) (make sure pip is installed as well) and git (https://git-scm.com/downloads).
 May sure they are installed properly by running `python3 -V` and `git --version`

 Next, download this repo with `git clone https://github.com/kralverde/ravencoin-stratum-proxy.git`